rust-wiiu/book-for-u/src/getting-started/first-app.md

 ### 2. `!#[no_main]` Attribute

-The `!#[no_main]` attribute is another embedded Rust macro.
+The `!#[no_main]` attribute is another part of embedded Rust.
 It instructs the linker not to generate the conventional `main` function that serves as the program's entry point in standard Rust environments.
 In embedded systems, the program execution flow often involves platform-specific initialization routines that occur before the user's `main` function would typically be called.
 In the context of Wii U homebrew development using devkitPro, the toolchain provides its own pre-`main` setup procedures.
 Therefore, we use `!#[no_main]` to prevent Rust from generating its default `main` entry point.

 ### 3. `use` Statements